 So can I take sand on a plane?
 And how do you get sand through customs?

-Sand and seashells are ideal memories to bring and to keep at your home for decoration.
+Sand and seashells are ideal memories to bring and keep at your home for decoration.

-They are symbols of good fortune and provide a sense of cheerfulness for our place.
+They are symbols of good fortune and provide a sense of cheerfulness to our place.

-Taking sand on an international flight may not be as easy as you think, because most countries do not allow taking sand from their beaches, but you can do a quick research prior to your flight and investigate if they allow you to take sand or not.
+Taking sand on an international flight may not be as easy as you think, because most countries do not permit taking sand from their beaches and territories, but you can do a quick research prior to your flight and investigate if they allow you to take sand or not.

-Let’s dive more into the topic and see what are the regulations when traveling with sand and how to pack sand for your next flight.
+Let’s delve further into the topic and see what are the regulations when traveling with sand and how to pack sand for your next flight.

 Let’s find out.

-Yes, you can. but if you want to take more than 12 oz / 340 grams you will be required to remove your jars from your carry-on bag and place them in a separate bin for additional screening.
+But if you want to travel with more than 12 oz / 340 grams you will be required to remove your jars from your carry-on bag and place them in a separate bin for additional screening.

-The TSA didn’t mention the 12 oz rules of sand on its website so I checked twitter to see what are some of the answers.
+The TSA didn’t mention the 12 oz rule on its website so I checked Twitter to find more answers.

-Transporting powders have some bad reputation , so the airport security will need to make sure that the your sand and the container is clean and do not contain any additional prohibited or dangerous materials.
+Transporting powders and similar items have some bad reputation, so the airport security will need to make sure that the sand and the container is clean and do not contain any prohibited or dangerous materials.

 The TSA recommends placing sand or any powders inside your checked luggage to avoid any inconvenience at the airport.

-There are no weight limits to the amount of sand you can take in your carry-on, but keep in mind that you don’t make your bag hefty or overloaded with sand , most airlines stated that carry-on must be light enough to be placed in the overhead bin with aid.
+There are no weight limits to the amount of sand you can take in your carry-on, but keep in mind that you don’t make your bag hefty or overloaded with sand , most airlines stated that carry-on must be light enough so you can place it in the overhead bin without any aid.

-If you decide to bring sand inside your check in suitcase you don’t need to worry about the 12 oz rules or to worry about the security checkpoint.
+If you decide to bring sand inside your check in suitcase you don’t need to worry about the 12 oz rule or even to worry about the security checkpoint at all.

-If you are transporting other items along with sand, it is best to send them in the hold / check in luggage,so they don’t take up more space inside your carry-on bag.
+If you are transporting other items along with sand, it is best to place them in your checked bag along with the sand, so they don’t take up more space inside your carry-on bag.

 Just make sure that they are packed neatly and secured, so they do not move around inside your suitcase during transit.

-If the TSA opens your suitcase, they will put a notice inside your suitcase so do not worry your belongings will be placed back to the original state in which they were received.
+In case the TSA searches your bag, they will put a notice inside your suitcase, and they also confirm that your belongings will be placed back to the original state in which they were received.

 Pack Sand For Your Flight

-Sand is permitted on most airports and airlines, but before heading to the airport with your jar check out these tips on how to pack sand for your next flight.
+Sand is permitted on most airlines and at most airports, but before heading to the airport with your jar check out these tips on how to pack sand for your next flight.

 You don’t want to reach your destination and find that your suitcase is flooded with sand.